 - Better keep separate towels, socks, and shoes for yourself.

-- Keep at least two pairs of shoe and wear them alternatively.
+- Keep at least two pairs of shoes and wear them alternatively.

 - Wash your socks, bedding, and towels at 60 degrees Celsius.

 - Or you may also use an antifungal powder for your foot.

 By following the aforementioned preventive measures, you will be able to keep your feet and nails safe from any kind of fungal infection.